dannycuevas/devops-engineering/git-cheatsheet.md

 git switch -c branch-name : Create and switch to the newly created branch in a single command.

-git branch -d branch-name
-git branch --delete branch-name :
-Deletes a branch by their name.
+-Deletes a branch by their name: git branch -d branch-name git branch --delete branch-name

 git branch -D : Shortcut for --delete --force, in other words, deleting a branch no matter its status.